AFR-IX logo

 KinIX is managed by the Internet Service Provider Association of DRC (ISPA), a consortium funded by all the country’s operators, including the four mobile operators – Airtel, Vodacom, Orange and Africell .

-The RDC-IX project is the modern infrastructure of New Information and Communication Technologies contributing to the implementation of associative and neutral exchange points (IXP) throughout the different cities of the Democratic Republic of Congo.
+The RDC-IX project is a modern infrastructure for New Information and Communication Technologies.
+It contributes to the implementation of associative and neutral exchange points (IXP) across different cities in the Democratic Republic of Congo.

-This project will allow local traffic between Internet operators located in the same city to remain local and also traffic between Internet operators scattered throughout the country’s different cities to remain national; thus avoiding the multiple satellite hops that these operators currently experience to exchange content.
+This project allows local traffic between Internet operators in the same city to remain local.
+Additionally, it ensures that traffic between Internet operators in different cities stays national.
+This setup avoids multiple satellite hops currently needed to exchange content.

 About AFR-IX telecom

-AFR-IX Telecom already Holder of licenses in Spain (CNMC electronic and submarine), Portugal (Anacom), USA (FCC), Nigeria (NCC), Ghana (NCC), DRC (ART), Mali (ARCEP), Burkina Faso (ARCEP), Sierra Leone (NATCOM), Cameroun (ART), and it’s in the process of getting more in the coming months.
+AFR-IX holds licenses in several countries.
+These include Spain (CNMC electronic and submarine), Portugal (Anacom), USA (FCC), Nigeria (NCC), Ghana (NCC), DRC (ART), Mali (ARCEP), Burkina Faso (ARCEP), Sierra Leone (NATCOM), and Cameroon (ART).
+Additionally, it plans to obtain more licenses in the coming months.

-By integrating operations, managed services and strategy, its pioneering methodology allows the set-up of a complete IT infrastructure to all entities based on the continent.
+By integrating operations, managed services, and strategy, AFR-IX offers a complete IT infrastructure.
+This methodology benefits all entities based in Africa.

-AFR-IX telecom has the most reliable and largest Metro Ethernet Pan African Network and offers a global coverage services in Africa.
-Thanks to its more than 50 POPs in Africa, Europe and America, AFR-IX provides reliable and resilient connectivity with countries connected by subsea and terrestrial cables.
+AFR-IX Telecom has the largest and most reliable Metro Ethernet Pan-African Network.
+It offers global coverage services in Africa.
+With over 50 POPs in Africa, Europe, and America, AFR-IX provides reliable connectivity.
+Countries are connected via subsea and terrestrial cables.

-Committed to deliver the best services, AFR-IX telecom integrates the forces that profile the future of the telecom industry and the surrounding societies.
+AFR-IX is committed to delivering the best services.
+It integrates the forces that shape the future of the telecom industry and surrounding societies.

 Archives